Our Epic Vacation: Day 8

 After that fun moment, we found our way to the monorail station and took it to the Seattle Center.
 Again with ALL our luggage!

-It took Dave two trips in his van to get us and our stuff to our hotel, but we checked in and got settled and then some of us (Joel, me, and the girls plus my dad and Brayden) decided to take the bus down to Pike’s Market and have some fun!
+It took my brother two trips in his van to get us and all our stuff to our hotel, but we checked in and got settled and then some of us decided to take the bus down to Pike’s Market and have some fun!

 We ate dinner at a little Turkish place that sold yummy kebabs, and then I introduced the kids to Turkish Delight.
 Man, I love that stuff.
 I used to buy it all the time on my mission in Romania.

-I had read about the Gum Wall on the internet, and it wasn’t something I had heard of before, so I had never seen it on other trips to Seattle.
+I had recently read about the Gum Wall on the internet.
+It wasn’t something I had heard of before, so I had never seen it on other trips to Seattle.
 We went under Pike’s Market and found it, and it was just as gross as I had imagined.
 Yet it was strangely cool at the same time.
 Living art.
 I could have looked at it forever if I could have just gotten over the smell.

 We headed back to our hotel and got settled in and ready for bed, where we dreamt of yet another exciting day to come.